Hartlepool (UK Parliament constituency): 1983–present

 As a result of major local government boundary changes in 1974 arising from the Local Government Act 1972, the Borough of Hartlepool was incorporated into the new county of Cleveland.
 As a consequence, a small part of the pre-1983 Easington constituency was added to the seat.

+The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.

 The seat is currently coterminous with the borough of Hartlepool, which has close to the average population for a UK parliamentary constituency.
 The seat includes the town of Hartlepool itself and the nearby villages of Hart, Elwick, Greatham, Newton Bewley and Dalton Piercy.